liz-stippell/quantum-glissando-effect/README.md

 # The Quantum Glissando Effect
+*Note: This Notebook is compatible with Jupiter Notebook v6.5.3*

 To use the Notebook:
 1. Download this repository to your computer.
 This can be achieved in two main ways: